-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Initial Shares Service St Management fees .75 .75 Distribution and/or service (12b-1) fees none .25 Other expenses .10 .10 Total annual fund operating expenses .85 1.10
+Initial Shares Service Shares

+Management fees .75 .75

+Distribution and/or service (12b-1) fees none .25

+Other expenses .11 .11

+Total annual fund operating expenses .86 1.11

 The Example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
-The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same.
 The Example does not reflect fees and expenses incurred under VA contracts and VLI policies; if they were reflected, the figures in the Example would be higher.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 1 Year 3 Years 5 Years 10 Years

-Initial Shares \$87 \$271 \$471 \$1,049
+Initial Shares \$88 \$274 \$477 \$1,061

-Service Shares \$112 \$350 \$606 \$1,340
+Service Shares \$113 \$353 \$612 \$1,352

 The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the fund's performance.
-During the most recent fiscal year, the fund's portfolio turnover rate was 80.27% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 68.02% of the average value of its portfolio.